Holy Thursday Homily

 Most Rev. Eamonn Walsh

-Titular Bishop of Elmham and Auxillary Bishop of Dublin
+Titular Bishop of Elmham and Auxiliary Bishop of Dublin

 Mass of the Lord's Supper, St Mary's Pro Cathedral, 5th April 2012

 What is so special about this ‘night’ – Holy Thursday, the celebration of the Lord’s Supper?

 It is the night that Jesus, through a ritual act of ‘washing feet’ showed the depth of his love that would be expressed in its fullness on the Cross the next day and made sacrament/sacrifice in the Eucharist.
 This pattern of deep love he sets down as the standard for his followers.
 This is how Jesus understands, ‘communion with Christ and communion with one another’.

 Washing of feet was an onerous task at the time of Jesus.
 At best, people wore bare sandals on paths and roads littered with loose garbage, crusted feet, often repulsive in the heat.
 This was the task of the servant slaves; not of masters.
 In taking off his outer-garment, Jesus was in the garb of a slave.
 He proceeds to wash the feet even of his ‘about to be’ betrayer, still giving the opening for Judas’ change of heart.

 The basin in Jesus’ hands is a ‘basin of his love’.
 His love was lived in his life of touching the blind, the lame, the lepers, the adulterers, the possessed and the penitent thief.
 All the broken people were cleansed and embraced in the basin of his love.
 Tomorrow, we experience the humility, in public humiliation, of his being led ‘like a lamb to the slaughter’.
 To find love in the darkened room of betrayal is a special love.